-Smokefree Community Spaces create Smokefree kids
+Smokefree community spaces create smokefree kids

 The Government has set a goal to make New Zealand Smokefree by 2025.
-One way to help achieve this goal is to make more community spaces Smokefree.
+One way to help achieve this goal is to make more community spaces smokefree.

-Encouraging Smokefree parks, playgrounds and sports grounds can help stop children starting to smoke.
+Encouraging smokefree parks, playgrounds and sports grounds can help stop children starting to smoke.
 The average age for starting to smoke is around 14 years and for tamariki Maori it is around 11 years old.

-Children copy what they see – that’s why Smokefree family and whānau role models are one of the best ways to prevent children and young people from smoking.
+Children copy what they see – that’s why smokefree family and whānau role models are one of the best ways to prevent children and young people from smoking.
 If adults don’t smoke around children it is less likely that children will start smoking themselves.
 Remember our children are the next generation of non smokers.

 All 12 Councils in the Canterbury West Coast region now have policies for smokefree outdoor areas in their parks, playgrounds and sports grounds.

-Smokefree Community Spaces in Christchurch
+Smokefree Community Spaces in Christchurch and Canterbury

 Smokefree Parks and Playgrounds in the Ashburton District

-Smokefree Playgrounds in South Canterbury
+Smokefree Community Spaces in South Canterbury

-Smokefree Playgrounds for the West Coast
+Smokefree Community Spaces on the West Coast

-Contact your local CPH office for further information:
+Contact your local office for further information:

 Ph: +64 3 364 1777